New trends in quantum integrability: Recent experiments with ultracold atoms: IV. Experiments with quantum integrability

 \subsection{IV.4.
 Excitations and quantum Holonomy in Lieb-Liniger Gases}

 {\bf Elementary excitations: } The Lieb-Liniger model \cite{Lieb-Liniger:1963} has been extensively studied in literature, see a review \cite{Cazalilla:2011}.
-In the last two decades this model has provided an unprecedent ground for experimental investigation of a wide range of many-body phenomena, see introduction part.
+In the last two decades this model has provided an unpreceedent ground for experimental investigation of a wide range of many-body phenomena, see introduction part.
 Regarding the low energy physics of the Lieb-Liniger gas, experimental observations of collective excitations in the Lieb-Liniger gases have been achieved in \cite{Fabbri:2015,Meinert:2015}.
 In the paper \cite{Meinert:2015}, by using the Bragg spectroscopy, the excitations for the quasi-1D trapped gases of Cesium atoms with tunable interaction strength were studied.
 An ensemble of independent 1D tubes was created by anisotropic confinements.
 The scattering length was tunable via a broad Feshbach resonance.
 The measured Bragg signal for a fixed value of momentum $k=3.24 (3) $ (about the mean value of $k_F$) was compared with the dynamical structure factor (DSF) $S(k,\omega)=\int dx \int dt e^{\mathrm{i} \omega t-\mathrm{i} kx}\langle \rho(x,t)\rho(0,0) \rangle $ at finite temperatures, i.e. $\delta E(k,\omega )\propto \hbar \omega \left(1-e^{-\hbar \omega /(k_B T) }\right)S(k,\omega)$.
 In this setting, the Luttinger liquid prediction on the DSF for the linear dispersion was not enough.
 They observed a clear broadening of the DSF peaks due to the Lieb-Liniger Type I (particle excitation $L_1$) and Type II (hole excitation $L_2$) excitations, see Fig.~ \ref{fig:Lieb-Liniger-excitations}.
-The signature for both excitations was revealed from the Bragg signal.
-In the Fig.~(a)-(e), the broadening of the DSF spectral shape mainly came along with increasing the interaction strength.
-In particular, for the Tonks-Girardeau regime in Fig.~\ref{fig:Lieb-Liniger-excitations}(e), the experimental signals agree with the theoretical simulation.
+The broadening signature for both excitations was revealed from the Bragg signal.
+In the figures (a)-(e), the broadening of the DSF spectral shape mainly came along with increasing the interaction strength.
+In particular, for the Tonks-Girardeau regime in Fig.~\ref{fig:Lieb-Liniger-excitations}(e), the experimental signals agree with the theoretical simulation with accounting for the effects of the inhomogeneous density distribution in each tube and the density distribution averaged over the ensemble of tubes at a temperature.
+The DSF was evaluated at finite temperature via the Bethe Ansatz-based numerical method, see \cite{Meinert:2015}.
 For low temperatures, the spectra showed a band width between the Lieb-Liniger Type I and Type II excitations.
-The temperature played an important role through the DSF and the inhomogeneous density distributions along the tubes in the theoretical simulation.
-This experiment opens to study low energy excitations for the integrability-based quantum systems of ultracold atoms.
+However, the band curvature effect in the DSF signal was not directly examined yet in this paper.